SEO tools in comparison, the big overview. Find the SEO software that suits you best from our top SEO tools.

 If Google crawls the page with the backlink, the anchor text is also examined and flows into the ranking evaluation.
-Therefore, the information in the anchor text is very important, should be relevant to the topic and may contain the main keyword in an appropriate number.
-However, if keywords are mentioned too often in the anchor text (keyword spam), this can quickly have a negative impact on the ranking.
+Therefore, the information in the anchor text is very important, should be relevant to the topic, and may contain the main keyword in an appropriate number.
+However, if keywords are mentioned too often in the anchor text (keyword spam), this can quickly hurt the ranking.

 Many SEO tools offer the possibility to analyze the anchor texts of one’s own backlinks.
 Affected website owners can contact the website operator in case of poor quality link texts and ask for a correction.

 Continuous monitoring of backlinks from referring domains is also important as part of a holistic backlink strategy.
-This is because sharp declines in backlinks can lead to this having a negative impact on traffic.
+This is because sharp declines in backlinks can lead to this harming traffic.

 Just as important as monitoring your own backlinks is a regular look at the competition.
 Where do your competitors get their backlinks from, what content do they need and what strategy do they use?

 Use the Competitor Analysis function of your SEO tool to:

 - recognize which backlinks the competition relies on,